pbrod/nvector/README.rst

 n_E is n-vector in the program code, while in documents we use nE.
-E denotes an Earth-fixed coordinate frame, and it indicates that the three components of n-vector are along the three axes of E. More details about the notation and reference frames can be found here:
+E denotes an Earth-fixed coordinate frame, and it indicates that the three components of n-vector are along the three axes of E. More details about the notation and reference frames can be found in the documentation.

 Documentation and code
 ======================